Obstetrics and Gynaecology

 AND

-Oral switch: Doxycycline 100mg BD PO and Metronidazole 400mg BD PO to complete 14 days total
+Empiric IV to oral switch: Doxycycline 100mg BD PO AND Metronidazole 400mg BD PO to complete 14 days total.

 IMMEDIATE-onset or SEVERE Penicillin Hypersensitivity